Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 Monthly routine

-• Adjusted watering + systematically empty saucers.
+• Adjusted watering + always empty saucers.

 • Light rotation of pots for even growth.